akornatskyy/wheezy.web/doc/tutorial.rst

 Layout
 ^^^^^^

-Since templates usually have many things in common let define layout used by both pages we are going to create (create directory ``templates`` and add file ``layout.html``)::
+Since templates usually have many things in common let's define common layout used by both pages we are going to create (create directory ``templates`` and add file ``layout.html``)::